 This is the first post in a series about technology consulting, dedicated to the first stages of IT projects:

-This three-part guide for IT clients is designed to provide them with essential knowledge so that they can kick-start their software development with less stress and no budget-sensitive mistakes.
+This three-part guide for IT clients is designed to provide them with essential knowledge so that they can kick-start their software development avoiding stress and common IT outsourcing risks.

 We start with presales—perhaps one of the most foundational phases in any IT cooperation story.
 From a potential client’s kick-off message to a vendor’s commercial proposal, this string of actions defines how successful the project will become in the long run.
 Needless to say, it’s also a good time to gauge the chemistry between a vendor and their client.
 While this may not be the final decision-making factor, it will certainly affect cooperation dynamics.

 Presales emerged as a response to the complexity of selling a technological product, be it an off-the-shelf system or custom software.

 On an IT vendor’s part, presales consultants are assigned to manage the vision and expectations of the client’s multiple stakeholders who are instrumental in decision making during the project.
 Such consultants’ primary task is to cooperate with the client closely and elicit all the fundamental details before the contract is signed.
 This helps ensure that the proposed IT solution ticks all the boxes.

 In comparison to sales, presales cling to the technical, not the commercial side.
 Presales consultants are frequently called engineers, which highlights their role in creating a conceptual solution design:

 To back their solution development strategy, presales teams look into a client’s specific needs to estimate the project costs and prepare a commercial proposal.

 That said, the information coming from the client is critical for presales in IT, be it a formal RFP or a free-form request.
 In the following chapters, we will look at the steps IT vendors’ clients need to take to get a comprehensive vision of their future product.